NicoleJackson89/pp5-mildew-detection-in-cherry-leaves/README.md

 ### Model History:
 #### Model training - Accuracy and Loss
 - Accuracy measures how closely the model's predictions (accuracy) match the true data (val_acc).
-A good model that performs well on unseen data demonstrates its ability to generalize and avoid overfitting to the training dataset.
+A good model that performs well on unseen data demonstrates its ability to generalise and avoid overfitting to the training dataset.
 - The loss is the total of errors made for each example in the training (loss) or validation (val_loss) sets.
 The loss value indicates how poorly or well a model performs after each optimization iteration.
     <details>
     <summary>Accuracy Plot</summary>